-- Additional group and individual intervention which is pupil led according to need.
+- Individual / Small group intervention based on an emerging need.
+This may be within the classroom setting itself, or withdrawn to a different intervention space to aid concentration and focus.
 Such support is arranged to meet good practice guidelines, based on specific evaluated research.
 Intervention has focused targets and is regularly reviewed and monitored.
-Adaptations are made where appropriate. - Individual Planning Booklets are used to provide a whole child approach for children with greater needs. - Outside Specialist led advice with school staff providing Intervention.
-Referral to specialist advisers from other agencies where appropriate for advice and support Implementing specifically tailored support strategies and intervention programmes, e.g. devised by the educational psychologist, occupational therapist or physiotherapist. - Outside Specialist referral leading to specialist intervention provided in school.
-Such as a Speech and Language therapist carrying out a block of therapy in school.
+Adaptations are made where appropriate. - SEND Support Plans.
+This may a range of individualised planning documents to provide a 'whole child' approach for children with greater or more complex needs. - Outside Specialist led advice with school staff providing Intervention.
+Referral to specialist advisers from other agencies where appropriate for advice and support Implementing specifically tailored support strategies and intervention programmes, e.g. devised by a Speech and Language Therapist, Educational Psychologist, Occupational Therapist or Physiotherapist.

+Outside Specialist referral leading to specialist intervention provided in school.
+Such as a Speech and Language Therapist or Therapeutic Counsellor carrying out a block of therapy in school